json-everything/json-everything/tools/ApiDocsGenerator/release-notes/rn-json-more.md

 - Interface `IJsonConverterReadWrite` and `AotCompatibleJsonConverter<T>` - provides non-generic read/write methods that help calling without knowing about `T`.
 (Used by _JsonSchema.Net_ v6.)
 - `JsonNodeExtensions.GetString()` and `.GetBool()` which consider that a `JsonNode` may be backed by a `JsonElement` that subsequently contains the appropriate value.
 - `JsonSerializerOptionsExtensions.Write()` and `.Write<T>()`.
-- `TypeResolverOptionsManager` which helps import `IJsonTypeInfoResolver`s and create a `JsonSerializerOptions` that incorporates all of the resolvers.

 # [1.10.1](https://github.com/gregsdennis/json-everything/pull/615) {#release-more-1.10.1}